dejbug/SublimeTRF/README.md

 All of this for `Sublime Text Build 4152`.

+## ST: Closing a window loses the tabs if another window was open

+The other window was the keybinding config (why does it force-open a new window anyway?).
+This is true of e.g. Firefox as well, but there it remembers the tabs inside a window and has a button to let you restore the whole thing.
+With ST you're supposed to use Projects (Workspaces).
+Mildly annoying, but annoyances are accumulating quickly.

+## ST Docs: Methods are listed in no particular order

+Scrolling through [the docs](https://www.sublimetext.com/docs/api_reference.html#sublime.View) is a bit disorienting.
+Use <C-f>.
+Use `for n in sorted(dir(view)): print(n)` to get an overview.

 ## ST: Plugins - Editing is only Possible in TextCommands

 So we have to do it [like this guy](https://forum.sublimetext.com/t/eventlistener-views-and-edit-objects).
 Use our ViewListener to auto-trigger our TextCommands.
 In other words, the TextCommands are the real workhorse here.
 Also let's see if we can do nice things with "Phantoms" (transient insertions serving as read-only annotations), auto-completion lists, and such.